First Steps to Find Your Cat

-Depending on their lifestyles, Indoor vs. Indoor / Outdoor, cats will exhibit different behaviors when lost.
-After reading these tips for all cats, continue below for tips specific to indoor vs. indoor/outdoor cats.
+Depending on their lifestyles, Indoor-Only vs. Indoor-Outdoor, cats will exhibit different behaviors when lost.
+After reading these tips for all cats, continue below for tips specific to indoor-only vs. indoor-outdoor cats.

 First Steps To Find Your Cat: